 Criminal Justice Training Programs, a division of the Temple University Department of Criminal Justice, is an interdisciplinary unit that has conducted professional development programs for a variety of criminal justice agencies and occupations since 1968.
 Today, over 3,000 criminal justice professionals attend programs offered by CJTP each year including police officers, deputy sheriffs, state constables, legislative security officers, magisterial district court staff, school resource officers, park rangers, and crime prevention specialists.
 Other activities include continuing education programs for agencies allied to the criminal justice system, and the development of curricula including distance-learning.
 For the latest news and developments, please see the announcements below.

 Our Summer 2015 session is scheduled to start on Monday, May 11, 2015.
 This the next available class for which we expect to have openings and is contingent on sufficient enrollment.
 For more information regarding physical requirements, housing, or other program qualifications, please call the Academy office at 267-468-8600 and ask to speak with our program staff.
-We will be pleased to assist you with your questions and your decision to apply.
-You may also obtain further information and application materials online (below).
+You may also obtain further information and application materials (below).

 NEW!
 Job Postings

 NEW!
 State Constables Certification Education and Training System (CCETS)

 This summer, the Pennsylvania Commission on Crime & Delinquency (PCCD) introduced the Constables Certification, Education and Training System (CCETS).
 This new, powerful information system was designed from the ground up to provide a portal to access Act 49 Certification information and to enroll in Basic, Firearms and Continuing Education classes.
 Constables are strongly encouraged to create an account and register for classes on-line through the CCETS website.